This post may contain affiliate links. Please read the disclosure policy to learn more.

 Is This Also a Vegan Chicken Soup?

-Yes!
-Although I developed this as a vegetarian chicken noodle soup recipe, it’s technically vegan as well.
-Just double-check the bouillon cubes and pasta to make sure that these ingredients do not contain any animal products.
+Although I developed this as a vegetarian chicken noodle soup recipe, it’s easily made vegan as well.
+Just opt for Marmite or soy sauce instead of Worcestershire, and double-check the bouillon cubes and pasta to make sure that these ingredients do not contain any animal products.

 Make-Ahead and Storage Suggestions

-This vegetarian chicken noodle soup is best eaten while piping hot, ladled into bowls straight from the stovetop.
+This soup tastes best while piping hot, ladled into bowls straight from the stovetop.

-That said, you’ll enjoy the leftovers, too.
-I like to stir in an extra 230 milliliters (1 cup) of water before transferring my leftover soup to an airtight container—while refrigerated, the pasta will continue to absorb liquid, so the extra water helps the leftovers to remain soup-like rather than overly thick.
+For leftovers, I recommend stirring in an extra 240 milliliters (1 cup) of water before transferring the soup to an airtight container.
+The pasta will continue to absorb liquid in the fridge, so the extra water helps to prevent the leftovers from thickening too much.

 Reheat soup in a saucepan on the stovetop.
 Or, ladle the leftovers into serving bowls and microwave it on medium-high power, stopping to stir periodically until evenly heated throughout.